We Didn’t Drink All The Vino: 2005 Italia Uncensored!

 The girl at the desk had told us there would be a wine festival in Foligno that night, and we decided we would check it out later on the way back.

 If we had so chosen, we could have paid 20 Euros apiece to join in the Spoleto Wine Festival, which consisted of taking your glass to various venues and consuming mass quantities of wine.
-Since it was only 10:30 in the morning, we determined that would be a huge tactical mistake.
+Since it was only 10:30 in the morning, we determined that would be a huge tactical mistake We barely missed the tour at Rocca Albornoziana, the place where Lucrezia Borgia was sent to get away from her second husband.

 I guess she was tired of those wacky orgies she had with her own father and brother.
 That’s what I call All in the Family.

-Instead we walked to the Ponte delle Torri, a bridge built on an old Roman aqueduct.
+Instead we walked to the Ponte delle Torri, a bridge built on an old Roman aqueduct, where came upon a small waterfall.

 The views from here of the valley behind Spoleto were spectacular.